leon0410898/XPS13-9300-hackintosh/README.md

 English/[中文](README-CN.md)

 **Note1 : This guide is NOT for 4K display user.
-You probably get black screen if you use my EFI.**
+You will probably get black screen if you use my EFI.**

 **Note2 : I AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**